lieszkol/november-gallery/README.md

 ### (3) Drop the Plugin Onto your CMS Page(s)

-The plugin provides three components that you can drop onto your CMS Pages/Partials*/Layouts.
+The plugin provides four components that you can drop onto your CMS Pages/Partials*/Layouts, it also works as a .

 **please read the Known Issues section regarding usage in partials!*